TheInsomniac/CloudMarks/README.md

-###Bookmarking Service built upon Node.js, Express, NeDB, and Request.
+###Bookmarking Service built upon Node.js, Express, NeDB, Request, and Socket.IO
 Allows one to quickly and easily bookmark a site for future reference.
 Saves the URL and Page title.

+*Recently added Socket.IO so that any browsers with the main index page open will get updates on added/removed/edited item.*

 #####To Display your current bookmarks: